Last updated:

-Hyperthyroidism is an elevation of thyroid hormone (T3 and T4).
+Hyperthyroidism is caused by an elevation of thyroid hormone (T3 and T4).

 Classification